grunth/ScreenLogger/readme.md

 Screen popper.
-One of my old projects in Java for Windows.
-It often happens that at a new job somebody explained something to you and you want to keep what is happening on the screen in order to restore your knowledge later or write instructions for yourself.
+Old project in Java for Windows.
+It often happens that somebody explained something to you and you want to keep what is happening on the screen in order to restore your knowledge later or write instructions for yourself.
 I did not find a convenient program for this, and recording video from the screen for these purposes